-xxi.
+xx.
 Data Management Plan (DMP)

-Each applicant whose Full Application is selected for award negotiations will be required to submit a DMP during the award negotiations phase.
+During the award negotiations phase, each applicant whose Full Application is selected for award negotiations will be required to finalize the DMP that was submitted as part of the application.
 A DMP explains how, when appropriate, data generated in the course of the work performed under an EERE award will be shared and preserved in order to validate the results of the proposed work or how the results could be validated if the data is not shared or preserved.
 The DMP must provide a plan for making all research data displayed in publications resulting from the proposed work digitally accessible at the time of publications.